 a.
-Amendments to existing standards effective on or after January 1, 2018
+Amendments to existing standards effective on or after January 1, 2019

-The accounting policies applied are consistent with those of the previous financial year, except for the following amendments to existing standards which were adopted for the first time from January 1, 2017.
+The accounting policies applied are consistent with those of the previous financial year, except for the following amendments to existing standards.
 Except as otherwise indicated, the adoption of these amendments did not have significant impact on the Group's consolidated financial statements.